PAY RANGE: EP15

 Monitors volunteer performance to determine if they are providing the services for which they were selected; recommends to volunteers methods or procedures that will enhance the effectiveness of the volunteer program.

-Prepares volunteer services newsletter; prepares and coordinates volunteer articles for publication describing the various departmental volunteer programs; coordinates volunteer recognition ceremony/program; selects nominees for volunteer awards or recognition program.
+Prepares volunteer services newsletter; prepares and coordinates volunteer articles for publication describing the various departmental volunteer programs; coordinates volunteer recognition ceremony/program; selects nominees for volunteer awards or recognition program; coordinates and participates in special events.

 Maintains records of active and potential volunteers; prepares written reports on volunteer service projects or activities; maintains contact with various volunteer organizations.